siladu/simondudley-hylia/src/posts/the-road-to-shanghai-via-austria.md

 layout: layouts/post.njk
 title: The Road to Shanghai (via Austria)
 date: 2023-03-14T10:47:49.488Z
+tags:
+  - dev
 ---
-Once again, we're on the verge of a Goerli hardfork for Ethereum's next upgrade, Shanghai.
-This time around, I was leading the charge from the Besu side and want to share some thoughts about how it's gone so far, some interesting tools and some lessons learned.
+[Once again](https://www.simondudley.com/posts/testing-the-merge-with-10-000-validators/), we're on the verge of a Goerli hardfork for [Ethereum's next upgrade, Shanghai](https://blog.ethereum.org/2023/03/08/goerli-shapella-announcement).
+This time around, I was leading the charge from the Besu side and want to share some thoughts about how it's gone so far, some lessons learned and some interesting tools.

-The primary feature in the Shanghai upgrade is validator withdrawals, as specified by https://eips.ethereum.org/EIPS/eip-4895.
-Validators are users who stake ETH to secure Ethereum's Proof of Stake consensus mechanism and get rewarded in the process.
-The previous upgrade, The Merge (aka Paris) transitioned the Ethereum protocol to Proof of Stake and this upgrade completes the job by allowing stakers to withdraw their rewards as well as their full stake.
+The primary feature in the Shanghai upgrade is validator withdrawals, as specified by [EIP-4895](https://eips.ethereum.org/EIPS/eip-4895).
+Validators are users who stake ETH to secure [Ethereum's Proof of Stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/) consensus mechanism and get rewarded in the process.
+The previous upgrade, The Merge (aka Paris) transitioned the Ethereum protocol from Proof of Work to Proof of Stake and this upgrade completes the job by allowing stakers to withdraw their rewards as well as their full stake.

 With Proof of Stake, the Ethereum blockchain is a combination of two systems: